univention/univention-corporate-server/management/univention-web/docs/dojo_cheat_sheet.md

         // Not a specific lifecycle function but part of the lifecycle:
         // After `buildRendering` and before `postCreate`
-        // all `_setXXXAttr` functions are called.
+        // all `_setXXXAttr` functions are called,
+        // but only if they were provided as constructor parameter
+        // or are none falsy.
+        // See "## setters called during lifecycle only for none falsy values"
+        // for a more detailed explanation.
         _setSomeNumberAttr: function(someNumber) {
             console.log("_setSomeNumberAttr(): ", someNumber);

-            this.counterNode.innerText = this.someNumber;
+            this.counterNode.innerText = someNumber;
             this._set('someNumber', someNumber);
         },